 Overcoming Objections to a Settlement in a CERCLA Action

 We represented a water agency in a matter involving groundwater contamination.
-The defendant and its predecessors manufactured munitions and other products involving the use of TCE and other organic solvents over many decades, and now face allegations of indiscriminate dumping and massive contamination.
+The defendant and its predecessors manufactured munitions and other products involving the use of TCE and other organic solvents over many decades.
+They now face allegations of indiscriminate dumping and massive contamination.

 The defendant claimed any contamination in the groundwater originated with others, and cross-complained against the owner of small nearby property.
 We were able to reach a separate settlement with that cross-defendant, subject to court approval.